danbev/learning-iot/README.md

 Notice that there can be multiple microprocessors connected and debugged.

 ### SWD (Serial Wire Debug)
-Is a protocol for inspecting microcontrollers and is propriatary to ARM.
+Is a protocol for inspecting microcontrollers and is propriatary to `ARM`.
 ```
    +-----+       +-----+
    |SWDIO|<----->|SWDIO|